jellyfish0316/eeg2music/README.md

 ## Overview

-This repo aims to reproduce the paper's EEG-conditioned latent diffusion setup without an official author release.
-The implementation is intentionally explicit about what is already aligned with the paper and what is still approximate.
+This repo is intended to support the proposal's attention-guided EEG-to-music experiments, using *Naturalistic Music Decoding from EEG Data via Latent Diffusion Models* as the backbone reference architecture.
+It is not positioned as a full end-to-end reproduction of the paper.
+The implementation is intentionally explicit about which parts are paper-aligned and which proposal-specific pieces still depend on real data.

 At a high level, the system: